-“When the Ark traveled, Moses said: ‘Arise, O God, and scatter your enemies!
+“When the Ark traveled, Moses said, ‘Arise, O God, and scatter your enemies!
 Let your foes flee before You!'”
 (Num.
-10:33)|
+10:35)

 What the Emorites didn’t know was that the Ark would smooth the way for the Israelites in their travels through the wilderness.
-When the Ark arrived at the Arnon Pass, the mountains on each side crushed together, killing the Emorite soldiers.
-The Jewish people traveled through the pass, blissfully unaware of their deliverance.
+When the Ark arrived at the Arnon Pass, the mountains on each side crushed together, killing the concealed enemy soldiers.

 The names of the two lepers are quite unusual — Et and Vahav.
 What do these peculiar names mean?

-The crushing of the hidden adversaries by the Ark, as the Jewish people began their conquest of the Land of Israel, is a sign for the future victory of the Torah over its ideological and cultural adversaries in the current era of the return to the Land of Israel.
+The Ark’s defeat of hidden adversaries, as the Jewish people began their conquest of the Land of Israel, is a sign for the Torah’s future triumph over its ideological adversaries in the current era of our return to the Land.

 (Adapted from Ein Eyah vol. II, p.
-246)
+246 on Berachot 44)

 Illustration image: ‘Joshua passing the River Jordan with the Ark of the Covenant’ (Benjamin West, 1800)